-50 + pound Wahoo The list goes on and on.
+50+ lb Wahoo.
+The list goes on and on.

-Gear: To take these fish, you need lures that are proven the world over.
+To take these fish, you need lures that are proven the world over.
 They have to be rigged correctly and placed in the sweet spot of your trolling pattern.
 When I leave the dock, I am armed with only the best lures available.
 I have fished them all and I know these lures work.
 If I had only one set of lures to take, I would take only those listed here.
-Of all these listed, I would depend on my Bullet or Cedar Daisy Chain.
+Of all these listed, I depend most on my Bullet or Cedar Daisy Chain.

 Place your Cedar Daisy Chain no more than 40 feet behind the transom on the middle part of your standing wave.
 They should have a twisting head shake.
 Tuna find these Cedars hard to resist.
 If you can see Tuna deep on your scope, keep trolling over them and watch them come up and up and finally crash your setup.
 It's heart stopping action to see huge eyeballs and and their sickle tails crashing thru your setup crunching on these lures.
 Add Bullets and Cedars to your spread and "YOU ARE THE MAN".